rahul3402/music_popularity_prediction_engine/README.md

 - Ensure you have a desired mp3 file this same directory.
 Put the name of the file in Line 316.

-- run the code! simply type "python3 song_cnn.py" or "python song_cnn.py" into
+- Run the code! simply type "python3 song_cnn.py" or "python song_cnn.py" into
 the terminal.
 The results will be neatly printed for you after the models finish training.